Skip to main contentSkip to search

 School Board Directory

-The 10 largest Ontario school boards by enrollment.
-Phone numbers connect to the main board line, ask for Special Education Services.
+All 72 Ontario district school boards.
+Phone numbers connect to the Special Education department where published, otherwise the main board line — ask for Special Education Services.

 Toronto District School BoardTDSB